 The trust funds are expected to continue growing for many years into the future.
-Based on intermediate assumptions, the combined trust funds are estimated to reach a level of about 5 or 6 times annual outgo in the next 20 to 30 years.
-Even if future experience is very adverse, the combined funds are estimated to increase to about 2 1/2 times annual outgo during the next 20 to 25 years.
-However, under such adverse conditions, the assets of the DI Trust Fund could decline to such a low level that financial problems with that fund would occur within the next 10 years.
+Based on intermediate assumptions, the combined trust funds are estimated to reach a level of about 4 to 6 times annual outgo in the next 20 to 30 years.
+Even if future experience is very adverse, the combined funds are estimated to increase to nearly 2 times annual outgo during the next 15 to 20 years.
+However, under such adverse conditions, the assets of the DI Trust Fund could decline to such a low level that financial problems with that fund would occur before the end of this decade.
+Thus, the DI program needs careful monitoring in the short range.

-The long-range 75-year estimates indicate that, under the intermediate assumptions, the OASDI program will experience about 3 decades of positive annual balances, with continuing annual deficits thereafter.
-Based on the intermediate alternative II-A assumptions, the positive balances in the first part of the 75-year projection period nearly offset the later deficits, so that the program, as a whole, has an actuarial deficit of 0.10 percent of taxable payroll.
-Based on the intermediate alternative II-B assumptions, the OASDI program has larger future deficits that yield an actuarial deficit of 0.70 percent of taxable payroll, which is 0.12 percent larger than in the 1988 report.
-However, the expected accumulation of the trust funds during the next 20 to 30 years provides ample time to monitor the financial status of the program and to take corrective action at some time in the future if it still appears to be warranted at that time
+The long-range 75-year estimates indicate that, under the intermediate assumptions, the OASDI program will experience about 25 to 30 years of positive annual balances, with continuing annual deficits thereafter.
+Based on the intermediate alternative II-A assumptions, the positive balances in the first part of the 75-year projection period nearly offset the later deficits, so that the program, as a whole, has an actuarial deficit of 0.31 percent of taxable payroll.
+Based on the intermediate alternative II-B assumptions, the OASDI program has larger future deficits that yield an actuarial deficit of 0.91 percent of taxable payroll, which is 0.21 percent larger than in the 1989 report.
+The deficit of 0.91 percent results from an estimated income rate of 13.04 percent of taxable payroll over the 75-year projection period (including beginning trust fund balances), which is 93.5 percent of the estimated 13.95-percent cost rate.
+The program has traditionally been considered to be adequately financed over the next 75 years when the long-range income rate is between 95 percent and 105 percent of the long-range cost rate.
+However, because the estimates based on the same assumptions indicate that the program is solvent for the next 20 to 30 years, the Trustees do not recommend that any immediate action be taken to change either the financing or the benefit provisions for the OASDI program.
+The Board does recommend continued extensive study of possible ways to address the long-range deficits, as well as the implications of the expected large buildup of the trust funds.
+The current Advisory Council on Social Security, which is mentioned below, is examining these issues and is scheduled to report its recommendations in January 1991.

-During the first part of the long-range projection period, the combined OASI and DI Trust Funds are expected to accumulate rapidly to a peak fund ratio of 547 percent of annual outgo in the year 2014, based on the alternative II-B assumptions.
-Thereafter, the fund ratio is estimated to decline until the funds are exhausted in 2046, 2 years earlier than in last year's report.
-Thus, according to the alternative II-B projections, the OASDI program will have enough funds to cover expenditures for about 57 years into the future.
+During the first part of the long-range projection period, the combined OASI and DI Trust Funds are expected to accumulate rapidly to a peak fund ratio of 476 percent of annual outgo in the year 2014, based on the alternative II-B assumptions.
+Thereafter, the fund ratio is estimated to decline until the funds are exhausted in 2043, or 3 years earlier than estimated in last year's report.
+Thus, according to the alternative II-B estimates, the OASDI program will have enough funds to cover expenditures for more than 50 years into the future.

-For OASI and DI, separately, the long-range actuarial balances, based on the alternative II-A assumptions, are +0.03 percent and -0.13 percent of taxable payroll, respectively.
-Based on the alternative II-B assumptions, both programs have actuarial deficits, which are 0.53 percent and 0.17 percent of taxable payroll, respectively.
-Because of the size of the DI deficit, relative to its cost rate, the DI program needs careful monitoring in both the short-range and the long-range periods.
+For OASI and DI, separately, the long-range actuarial balances, based on the alternative II-A assumptions, are deficits of 0.15 percent and 0.16 percent of taxable payroll, respectively.
+Based on the alternative II-B assumptions, the programs have actuarial deficits which are 0.69 percent and 0.22 percent of taxable payroll, respectively.
+Because of the size of the DI deficit, relative to its cost rate, the DI program needs careful monitoring in the long-range period, as well as in the short-range period.